-The following cannot be counted toward catastrophic protection out-of-pocket expenses and you must continue to pay them even after your expenses exceed the limits described above:
+The following cannot be counted toward catastrophic protection out-of-pocket expenses:

-- Expenses in excess of our allowable amount or maximum benefit limitations: - Expenses, in excess of plan limits, for dental and manipulative therapy; - The cost for non-approved step therapy medication and drugs that we exclude; - Any amounts you pay because benefits have been reduced for non-compliance with our cost containment requirements (see Section 3); and - The difference (High Option) between the cost of the generic and brand name medication.
+- Expenses you pay for non covered services. - Expenses in excess of our allowable amount or maximum benefit limitations; - Expenses, in excess of plan limits, for dental and manipulative therapy; - The cost for non-approved step therapy medication and drugs that we exclude; - Any amounts you pay because benefits have been reduced for non-compliance with our cost containment requirements (see Section 3); and - The difference (Standard and High Option) between the cost of the generic and brand name medication.